cdr-stats/cdr-stats/docs/source/user-guide-doc/admin_panel.rst

     - cdr_source_type is an integer to define from where the CDR comes from (UNKNOWN = 0, CSV = 1, API = 2, FREESWITCH = 3, ASTERISK = 4, YATE = 5, KAMAILIO = 6, OPENSIPS = 7, SIPWISE = 8, VERAZ = 9)

-    - extradata is a Json field, if empty you have to set it as `{}`
+    - extradata is a JSON field, if empty you have to set it as `{}`

-From CDR Import admin page, you will also be able to export your CDRs to CSV, Json, HTML, Ods, Excel & Yaml.
+From CDR Import admin page, you will also be able to export your CDRs to CSV, JSON, HTML, ODS, Excel & YAML.

 **URL**: